eBay/skin/README.md

 ## Bundling Skin on your own

-Skin provides a command to bundle your own bundles for uploading to cdn.
-Use `bin/generate-bundle.js` in order to create separate bundles
+Skin provides a command to create your own bundles for uploading to cdn.
+Use `bin/generate-bundle.js` in order to create separate bundles.

 `bin/generate-bundle.js list` -> List available modules (used for the --modules argument)